turingschool/backend-curriculum-site/module3/projects/viewing_party/rubric.md

 ### Completion

-- **4:** All core requirements are complete and at least two exploration requirement.
+- **4:** All core requirements are complete and at least two explorations.
-- **3:** All core requirements are complete and at least one exploration requirement.
+- **3:** All core requirements are complete and at least one explorations.
-- **2:** All core requirements are complete but missing complete exploration story.
+- **2:** All core requirements are complete but missing exploration story.
 - **1:** Core requirements are incomplete.

 ### Testing